a18/deepmanifold/README.md

 #### Try it out

 Run `./scripts/install/install_all.sh` to install.
 This will install python dependencies, download caffe, compile caffe, and download the necessary weight file.
 It is assumed that caffe lives at `../caffe` and it will not be downloaded if it already exists.
+You may also need: `sudo apt-get install imagemagick`.

 The following command will generate a test image: